HumanCellAtlas/metadata-schema/docs/committers.md

 ## Steps of the update process

-1. **Acquire feedback on the HCA metadata standard.** Anyone can suggest changes to the metadata standards via three main routes:
+1. **Receive request for update to the metadata standard.** Any person (a "Contributor") can suggest changes to the metadata standards via three main routes:
     1. Create a [GitHub issue](https://github.com/HumanCellAtlas/metadata-schema/issues/new) on the metadata-schema GitHub repo
     1. Email the HCA DCP helpdesk at [data-help@humancellaltas.org](mailto:data-help@humancellaltas.org)
     1. Make a pull request against the develop branch of the metadata-schema GitHub repo